-The economic recovery from the Great Recession continues with fiscal Year 2016 forecasts including increased event bookings across the venues.
+The economic recovery from the Great Recession continues with FY 2016 forecasts including increased event bookings across the venues.
 Portland'5 Centers for the Arts has booked 12 weeks of Broadway shows - up 23 performances over FY 2015 - including 7 weeks of "Mega" shows featuring Wicked and Book of Mormon.
-OCC forecasts a record number of events in FY 2016 with 43 conventions already booked and expecting a usual few more bookings as the year progresses, and the Portland Expo Center anticipates a 4% increase in revenues over FY 2015 mostly due to new and substantial bookings in trade shows, meetings and new consumer events.
+Oregon Convention Center forecasts a record number of events in FY 2016 with 43 conventions already booked and an expectation of a usual few more bookings as the year progresses.
+Portland Expo Center anticipates a 4% increase in revenues over FY 2015 mostly due to new and substantial bookings in trade shows, meetings and new consumer events.
 Transient Lodging Tax (TLT) revenue is also projected to continue to be healthy in FY 2016, benefiting both Portland'5 and OCC.

-On the expense side, Expo's budget continues to be stressed by tax increases including Multnomah county Drainage District fees, and City of Portland storm water fees and street fees.
+On the expense side, Expo's budget continues to be stressed by tax increases including Multnomah County Drainage District fees, and City of Portland storm water fees and street fees.
 Portland'5 resident company schedules remain flat and its aging buildings continue to require capital improvements.
-The Bureau of Labor Statistics reported in February 2014 that the January 2013 to January 2014 Portland Area Consumer Price Index for All Urban Consumers (CPI-U) increased #.##%.
-(CPI information will be published February 26, 2015) The Venues have been impacted by this with increased utility, food and personnel costs.
-Through good operational efficiency management, the venue directors continue to minimize expenditure growth and keeping revenues on pace with inflation.
+The assumption of a 2.65% CPI & Cost of Living Allowance (COLA) was used in the development of the FY 2016 Budget, however, the Bureau of Labor Statistics reported February 26, 2015, the January 2013 to January 2014 Portland Area Consumer Price Index for All Urban Consumers (CPI-U) increased 2.41% and the 2nd half CY 2014 (July-December) increased 2.26%.
+Both the AFSCME and LIUNA agreements use these indicators for their COLA.
+The venues have been impacted by this with increased utility, food and personnel costs.
+Through good operational efficiency management, the venue directors continue to minimize expenditure growth, keeping revenues on pace with inflation.